The Danger of Frostbite on Your Chickens Feet- How to Protect Your Flock and How Serious It Is

 If you observe signs of frostbite on your chickens' feet, consider the following treatment options:

 Warm the Feet: Gradually warm the affected feet with warm (not hot) water.
 Rapidly thawing can lead to further tissue damage.
+For combs and wattles, washcloth soaked in lukewarm water can be held gingerly against them.
+Avoid rubbing or any friction that could cause additional damage to the tissues and extreme pain.

 Providing Vitamins: Adding vitamins to their drinking water for a couple days will provide supplementation with amino acids and minerals and help support the immune system,